 MILK - Children age 2 and older must have low-fat (1%) or non-fat (skim) milk.
-Children age 1 may have any fat content milk.

 BUTTERMILK - Yes -

 CERTIFIED RAW MILK - No - This milk is not pasteurized

 EVAPORATED - No - Only Grade A, pasteurized, fluid milk meets USDA requirements for the CACFP.
 Fluid milk is required because it would be impossible to always be assured that the portions of evaporated milk were accurate and nutritionally alternative to fluid milk.
 Evaporated milk may be made from Grade B milk as well.